mick-jagger

 2. Would the world come to an end if e-cigarettes and/or normal cigarettes were banned?

 As far as I am aware, in spite of vociferous claims being made on both sides of the debate, the evidence so far is incomplete; so the short answer to questions 1, 2 and 3 is that we don’t know.
-To question 4 the answer is probably not – although in twenty years’ time it could turn out to be a disaster – and as for the last question I shall leave it to up to my readers.
+To question 4 the answer is probably not, although in 20 years’ time it could turn out to be a disaster, and as for the last question I shall leave it to up to my readers.

 If you’re hungry and eat a nice meal it’s perfectly understandable if you were to say you felt satisfied.
 But in relation to using nicotine in some form, what does it mean, if anything?

-It’s often difficult for smokers to say exactly what they mean by saying they enjoy smoking.
-Is it the taste, the smell or the nicotine ‘hit’?
-What emerges is that the claimed enjoyment is illusory – it’s merely the relief of the dissatisfaction or discomfort of the withdrawal symptoms of the nicotine provided by the previous cigarette; this relief is perceived as enjoyable.
+It’s often difficult for smokers explain what they mean when they say enjoy smoking.
+Is it the taste, the smell, or the nicotine ‘hit’?
+What emerges is that the claimed enjoyment is illusory.
+It’s merely the relief of the dissatisfaction or discomfort of the withdrawal symptoms of the nicotine provided by the previous cigarette, and this relief is perceived as enjoyable.

 As for the helpful cigarette, this means that smokers find it appears to relieve stress or assist concentration.
-Again, when one looks into the matter in more detail, these are also illusory benefits; nicotine withdrawal symptoms are mildly stressful and distracting so it’s the cigarettes themselves which cause stress and thus difficulty in concentrating.
+Again, when one looks into the matter in more detail, these are also illusory benefits.
+Nicotine withdrawal symptoms are mildly stressful and distracting, so it’s the cigarettes themselves that cause stress and thus difficulty in concentrating.

 How nice it must be not to have the dissatisfaction in the first place!